-Efforts to Normalize the Internal Life of the which were created Party people's revolution, the new historic tasks which confronted the Party, required the elimination of wartime limitations in the internal democracy of the Party, the application of all Marxist-Leninist norms in its organizational life.
+Efforts to Normalize the Internal Life of the Party

+The new conditions which were created in the country after the triumph of the people's revolution, the new historic tasks which confronted the Party, required the elimination of wartime limitations in the internal democracy of the Party, the application of all Marxist-Leninist norms in its organizational life.
 But the intervention of the Yugoslav leadership, the copying of its Trotskyite-revisionist forms and methods by Koci Xoxe prevented any such thing, engendered deviations and accentuated shortcomings in the organizational line.
 To correct these shortcomings and to normalize the situation, Comrade Enver Hoxha proposed that an analysis should be made of the organizational work of the Party and of the relations between the Party and State power.
 In this matter Koci Xoxe was charged with presenting a report to the Political Bureau.
 However, on the instigation of the CPY leadership, he dodged this report and never presented it.
-This was to avoid an attack on Koçi Xoxe who was directly responsible for distortions in organizational questions, to avert the bringing to light of the intervention of the Yugoslav leadership and the distorted line it was imposing on the CP of Albania.
+This was to avoid an attack on Koci Xoxe who was directly responsible for distortions in organizational questions, to avert the bringing to light of the intervention of the Yugoslav leadership and the distorted line it was imposing on the CP of Albania.